QUICKguils/wtjacket/README.md

 % Override the default code execution parameters:
 RunArg.nMode      = 6;         % Number of computed first modes.
-RunARg.opts       = 'p';       % Enable plots creation.
+RunArg.opts       = 'p';       % Enable plots creation.
-RunARg.nodeLabels = [14, 21];  % Compute solution for nodes 14 and 21.
+RunArg.nodeLabels = [14, 21];  % Compute solution for nodes 14 and 21.

 % Run the code for the transient part, based on a modal superposition of the
 % first six modes, for the nodes 14 and 21, and with plots drawing enabled.